Eye Health Central

 Contact lens wearers who do not wear their contacts as instructed are more susceptible to corneal ulcers.
 This includes wearing lenses longer than advised, not cleaning them before each application, not replacing them frequently enough, or wearing them while swimming, bathing or sleeping.
 Any one of these actions increases the risk of introducing either foreign debris or micro-organisms to the surface of the eye, which can then cause damage and bacterial infection.

-Contact lenses and Corneal Ulcers
+Contact lenses And Corneal Ulcers

 According to Moorfields Eye Hospital, there are some basic rules for contact lenses to help reduce their risk of corneal ulcers